 The measurement procedure was as follows: the receiver was allowed to settle with the wanted signal active only.
 Then, a strong level from the unwanted signal was applied to enforce a strong dip in the C/No at the receiver; the interferer was disabled again for a few seconds (allowing the receiver to settle again) and finally the interferer was slowly ramped up in power.
 During the testing time, the C/No-values were logged, synchronized with the attenuator settings in the interfering signal path.

-For any signal group, a test case investigating the worst case conditions was performed, where the amateur radio signal was placed on the E6-centre frequency (as long as long as the device allowed that setting).
+For any major type of radio amateur signal, a test case investigating the worst case conditions was performed, where the amateur radio signal was placed on the E6-centre frequency (as long as long as the device allowed that setting).
 Furthermore, frequency offsets as low as possible (according to the IARU-bandplan) were introduced.

 Measurement evaluation